PatternRecognition/OpenBMI/PR_BCI_team/Team_StarLab/DKHan/ReadMe.txt

-BCI with the Deeplearning on the Python
+MI-BCI with the Deeplearning on the Python